60 Clever Uses for Salt—That Don’t Involve Cooking

 Stacking wood in a fireplace is a combination of art and science.
-Just follow these 6 steps to build a good (and safe) fire.
 But how do you safely put one out?
 Douse the flames with salt.
 The fire will burn out more quickly, so you’ll wind up with less soot than if you let it smolder.
 Cleanup the next day will be easier, too, because the salt helps the ashes and residue gather into easy sweepings.

 Strengthen your nails

 No time to hit the nail salon?
 No problem.
 At home, mix one teaspoon each of salt, baking soda, and lemon juice in 1/2 cup of hot water, and soak your fingertips in the mixture for 10 minutes.
 Then, scrub your nails to rinse them off.
 The treatment will soften your cuticles and strengthen your nails.
 Bonus: Dig your nails into the rind of the lemon, and your nails will look brighter and healthier too.
 Read on for more tips manicurists won’t tell you.

 To remove mineral deposits in a fish tank that were caused by hard water, rub the inside of the tank with salt, then rinse the tank well.
 Now your tank is ready for re-use.
 Be careful what variety of fish you populate your tank with; some pet combos just don’t work.
 And when choosing what type of salt to clean with, be sure to use plain, not iodized, salt to protect the health of the fish who will inhabit the tank.